 Just like us humans, dogs need a healthy and balanced diet to live a long and fulfilling life.
 But you might be wondering, how much should I feed my dog?
 How often?
 And what about puppies?
 Let’s dive into everything you should know about feeding your dog.
-At the very end, you can also use our easy-to-use, accurate dog food calculator!
+You can also use our easy-to-use, accurate dog food calculator, which is just above this paragraph!

 All dogs need the right amount of high quality dog food.
 Feeding your pup too little can result in nutrient deficiencies.
 On the other hand, overfeeding your dog can lead to obesity.
 Of course, a lil’ chubby pet looks cute, but an overweight dog can develop other health issues that can drastically change their lifespan and quality of life.